PraveenKusuluri08/GOLANG_USERS_API/README.md

 # GOLANG_USERS_API

-->In This application or this endpoints are used for the Perform the CURD operations
+->These endpoints are used to the Perform the CURD operations.

-->Mainly these endpoints are not connected with the database they are performed on the slice of golang
+->Mainly these endpoints are not connected with the database, they are within the slice golang